Last Updated on April 15, 2023 by Andrew Pirie

-The positive testing of EPO on Jemima Sumgong spells yet another stain on an otherwise enviable era of exploits, on the global athletics arena.
+EPO’s positive testing on Jemima Sumgong spells yet another stain on an otherwise enviable era of exploits in the global athletics arena.

-The allure for riches in the blink of an eye is pushing more and more athletes to abuse these substances.
-And it will be long before we see the likes of Paul Tergat and et al. That made the country proud without ever being accused of such ignominies.
+In the blink of an eye, the allure of riches pushes more and more athletes to abuse these substances.
+And it will be long before we see the likes of Paul Tergat et al. That made the country proud without ever being accused of such ignominies.

 Our investigative team has come under crucial information that the IAAF has close to 57